OpenTOSCA/opentosca-vintner/docs/docs/notes.md

 1. Instance info is updated.

 In contrast to updating an instance template, adapting an instance regenerates the variability-resolve topology template and does not swap the variable topology template.
-In contrast to updating an instance, variability is resolved due to new variability inputs.
+In contrast to updating an instance, variability inputs change and variability is resolved.

 ### Undeploy an Instance